ThomasHSKA/Javabasics/README.md

 # Javabasics
-just me trying to get into Java and Github
+just me trying to get into Java and Github.
+Nothing more nothing less to see here.